FolkTechAI/ftai-spec/README.md

 @document	Human-readable metadata block
 @ai_note	AI-targeted directives and memory flags
-@memory	Optional memory scope (persistence, access, size) —	Delimiters for separating prose and blocks
+@memory	Optional memory scope (persistence, access, size)
+---	Delimiters for separating prose and blocks
-@task / @agent / @config	Extendable blocks for planning, roles, system flags Inline prose	No quotes or escaping—write like a journal or message
+@task / @agent / @config	Extendable blocks for planning, roles, and system flags Inline prose	No quotes or escaping — write like a journal